bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 useful data into 12 bytes than the 20 bytes I used in the initial implementation.
-Furthermore, I applied the second key idea from Umbra-style strings -- storing a pointer to the full binary molecule, rather than inlining it in the struct.
+Furthermore, I applied the second key idea from Umbra-style strings -- storing a pointer to the full binary molecule, rather than inlining the large binary molecule in the struct.
 This allowed for speedup of not only exact matches, but also enabled faster substructure matches when combined with a substructure filter developed by Andrew Dalke.

 Here are the results, and I describe the process more below.
 You can